crocos/rds-testrunner/README.md

 # RDS TestRunner

 This is Query execution time measurement tool.
-It is running query and auto-warmup for created mirror DB from RDS Snapshot.
+It is running query and auto-warmup for created mirror DB from RDS(MySQL) Snapshot.

 ## How to use